How to Make an iPhone App When You Don’t Know How to Program

-I hired a programmer to build the app as work for hire, and got the math and graphics done.
+I hired a programmer on Elance (now known as Upwork) to build the app as work for hire, and got the math and graphics done.
 If I had needed more complicated graphics.
-I probably would have held a contest for them using www.99designs.com.
+I probably would have held a contest for them using 99designs.
 I also signed up for Apple’s Developer program, which has a $99 annual fee.

 Once I received the first build, it was test, test, test, and then test some more.
 I had a couple of beta testers look at the app and provide feedback as well.
 We went through quite a few builds.
 While my goal was to submit the app without any bugs, I didn’t worry about it being completely perfect in other respects.
 I know perfection is an impossibility anyway; so my goal was just to get it out there as quickly as possible with what I thought were good features, and then adjust or add additional features based on user feedback.

 Prepare to submit the app